 Winter in Pennsylvania can be treacherous.
-The bitterly cold weather mixed with snow storms, ice, wind, rain, sleet, and whatever else Mother Nature throws our way, can often cause serious, life-threatening injuries, no matter how careful we are.
+The bitterly cold weather mixed with snowstorms, ice, wind, rain, sleet, and whatever else Mother Nature throws our way, often can cause serious, life-threatening injuries no matter how careful we are.

 Slips and Falls

-We spend a lot of time walking around outside, and sometimes not in the best condition.
+We spend a lot of time walking around outside, and sometimes not in the best conditions.
 “A lot of times we see people who slip and fell on ice who just weren’t paying attention, so it’s always best to make sure you carefully watch were you step and avoid any terrain that looks like it might be unsafe,” says Dr. Pacella.

 Make sure you also: